How to obtain Wave and South Coyote Buttes permits

 We recommend you first try to get the permits online (detailed instructions below) but if you don’t succeed or if you’ve missed the deadline, don’t despair.
 Give us a call to discuss your options or book a “Conditional” tour online.
 Conditional simply means we do not know where your tour is going until we attend the permit lotteries the day before your trip.
 You are guaranteed a tour, we just don’t know the location.

 If you want to go to the Wave (Coyote Buttes North) but you don’t have permits, you may still book a Wave tour for up to five people.
 Just indicate in the questions at booking that you do not have wave permits and that you accept the alternatives.
 We call this our “Conditional A Tour.”
 We will attend the Wave permit lottery on your behalf the day before your trip to try to obtain those permits for you.
-If we are lucky enough to win we get to take you to the Wave in Arizona (chances are usually about 10%, but this varies seasonally).
+If we are lucky enough to win we get to take you to the Wave in Arizona – chances are usually about 10%, but this varies seasonally.
 If we do not get those permits, we will enter the South Coyote Buttes lottery.
 If we win that lottery, we will take you on the South Coyote Buttes and White Pocket “combo” tour.
-If we don’t win either permit, your tour will be for White Pocket. ***NEW in 2020: Instead of South Coyote Buttes and White Pocket, you may also choose our new Amazing Sandstone Teepee Tour as your fallback option to the Wave.*** No matter what, a day of your trip has already been arranged and you’re headed somewhere extraordinary.
+If we don’t win either permit, your tour will be for White Pocket (which is equally spectacular but just out side the wilderness boundary meaning: no permits required). ***NEW in 2020: Instead of South Coyote Buttes and White Pocket, you may also choose our new Amazing Sandstone Teepee Tour as your fallback option to the Wave.*** No matter what, a day of your trip has already been arranged and you’re headed somewhere extraordinary.
 Use the links above to book online or call us to set up a conditional tour.

 If you are not interested in the 6-mile minimum hike to the Wave, or you’ve already been but want to see the South Coyote Buttes and don’t have permits, book a South Coyote Buttes and White Pocket combo tour.
 Also for groups up to 5, just indicate in the questions at booking that you do not have South permits and that you accept the alternatives.
 We call this our “Conditional B Tour.”
 We will attend the South Coyote Buttes lottery on your behalf.
 If we don’t get the permits, we will take you to White Pocket.
 Either trip is incredible.
 You won’t be disappointed.
 Use the links above to book online or call us to set up a Conditional B Tour.